For inspiration, check out our list of things you definitely should not miss when travelling in Wales. Also, check out the quick video summary.

 Ride or walk this easy trail beside Wales’ finest estuary, the Mawddach, crossed by the 2253ft rail and foot bridge into Barmouth.

 The most romantic ruin in Wales, Carreg Cennen Castle sits in glorious isolation amid pastures grazed by Welsh longhorns.

-Break up this path around some of Wales’ wildest coastal scenery into a series of day walks, or tackle the full 187 miles in one big push.
+The Pembrokeshire Coast Path is a long-distance walking path around some of Wales’ wildest coastal scenery.
+You can break it into a series of day walks, or tackle the full 187 miles in one big push.

 An unmissable chronicle of Welsh life, featuring period buildings from all over the country.

 Hike one of half a dozen demanding tracks to the top of Snowdon, Wales’ highest mountain – or take the train and sup a beer at the summit café.

 The wonderful Wales Millennium Centre and National Assembly Building are just two of many striking modern structures around the rejuvenated Cardiff Bay.

 The grandest folly of them all, Portmeirion is a gorgeous visual poem that will melt the hardest heart.

 Colourful terraces of housing, hunkered down under the hills, are the hallmark of Wales’ world-famous Valleys, the old mining area in the south.